I Parry Everything

 I Parry Everything: What Do You Mean I'm the Strongest?
 I'm Not Even an Adventurer Yet! (俺は全てを【パリイ】する ～逆勘違いの世界最強は冒険者になりたい～, Ore wa Subete o "Parry" Suru: Gyaku Kanchigai no Sekai Saikyō wa Bōken-sha ni Naritai) is a Japanese light novel series written by Nabeshiki with illustrations by Kawaguchi.
 It began serialization as a web novel published on the user-generated novel publishing website Shōsetsuka ni Narō in October 2019.
 It was later acquired by Earth Star Entertainment who began to publish it under their Earth Star Novel imprint in September 2020.
 A manga adaptation illustrated by KRSG began serialization on Earth Star Entertainment's Comic Earth Star online magazine in September 2020.
 An anime television series adaptation produced by OLM aired from July to September 2024.
 A second season has been announced.

+Plot

+The story is set in a fantasy world on the brink of large-scale conflict, following an attempted assassination of Princess Lynneburg of the Kingdom of Clays.
+While political tensions rise and neighboring nations prepare for war, Noor, an earnest but oblivious young man, arrives in the royal capital determined to fulfill his childhood dream of becoming an adventurer.
+Having spent more than a decade training alone in the mountains, Noor believes himself unqualified because the only skill he possesses is parrying, which is regarded as useless by most.

+Unbeknownst to him, Noor's relentless effort has elevated his single skill to an absurd level, allowing him to effortlessly deflect thousands of attacks in an instant.
+As he pursues adventuring work and repeatedly fails to understand why others react to him with shock or fear, Noor inadvertently becomes entangled in major incidents tied to the kingdom's survival.